Donders Institute

 Future career opportunities

-This specialisation is an excellent preparation for a future research career in neuroscience, data science, and physics.
-In addition to the strong quantitative background expected from a physicist, you will acquire the ability to grasp and analyse complex multidisciplinary problems, typical of contemporary technological environments.
-You will also learn the communication skills necessary to work in teams including people with diverse specialisations.
+This specialisation provides excellent preparation for a research career in neuroscience, data science, and physics.
+You will acquire not only the strong quantitative foundation expected of a physicist, but also the ability to understand and analyse complex multidisciplinary problems, skills that are essential in modern technological environments.
+You will also develop communication skills necessary for effective collaboration in teams with diverse specialisations.

 Career prospects